-I’m glad the NBA finally released video of Michael Jordan admitting Nique should have won the 1988 dunk contest but didn’t because it was “on his home turf.”
+I’m glad the NBA finally released video of Michael Jordan admitting Dominique Wilkins should have won the 1988 dunk contest.
+And the only reason why MJ won was that it was “on his home turf.”

-The best part of the Grantland video is when Bill brings up the topic of stars not doing the contest anymore for BS concerns like losing will hurt their brand.
-Nique thought that excuse was “crap and stupid” because the event isn’t about them it’s about the fans.
-He then mentioned how he competed 5 times and only won twice.
-What he didn’t mention was he did the contest after losing 2 events which showed how little he cared about any perception that could be made about him losing a contest and he’s arguably the best dunker of all-time.
+The best part of the Grantland video is when Bill brings up the topic of “stars” not doing the contest anymore for BS concerns, like losing the event will hurt their brand.
+Nique thought that excuse was “crap and stupid” because the event isn’t about them, it’s about the fans.
+He then mentioned how he competed five times and only won twice (and robbed twice).
+What he didn’t mention was he did the contest after losing two events, which showed how little he cared about any perception that could be made about him losing a contest….and he’s arguably the best dunker of all-time.

-Actually there’s been a lot of great and marketable players that competed multiple times, never won and i’m sure never lost a penny because of it.
-Clyde Drexler is one of the top 50 players ever and he also did the dunk contest 5 times and I can guarantee you that nobody can recall 2 dunks that he did in those 5 years.
-Then you have Dr J who at the time of his NBA dunk contest appearance was known as the greatest dunker of all-time.
+Actually, there’s been a lot of great and marketable players that competed multiple times, never won and I’m sure never lost a penny because of it.
+Clyde Drexler is one of the top 50 players ever and he also did the dunk contest five times.
+I can guarantee you nobody can recall two dunks he did in those five years.
+Then you have Dr J, who at the time of his NBA dunk contest appearance was known as the greatest dunker of all-time.
 Not only did he “put his brand on the line” but he was willing to compete at the age of 34 & 35 (the age Kobe Bryant is right now).
-Shawn Kemp lost all 4 times he participated.
-Jerome Kersey lost 4 years in a row.
-Kenny Smith 3.
-Spud Webb finished dead last in his 2nd contest appearance and was still willing to come back for a 3rd time.
+Shawn Kemp lost all four times he participated.
+Jerome Kersey lost four years in a row.
+Kenny Smith three.
+Spud Webb finished dead last in his second contest appearance and was still willing to come back for a third time.

 Spud, Kemp, Clyde and others kept coming back because fans wanted them there and they wanted to reward their fans.
 They all wanted to win but they weren’t there to win.